syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ### LoadUIView

-The [GridColumn.LoadUIView](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~LoadUIView.html) property denotes whether to load `UIElement` inside the `GridCell` or to draw cell value directly in the `canvas` of the `GridCell` in Android platform.
+The [GridColumn.LoadUIView](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~LoadUIView.html) property indicates whether to load `UIElement` inside the `GridCell` or to draw cell value directly in the `canvas` of the `GridCell` in Android platform.

- * When `LoadUIView` is set to `false`, the cell value of column is directly drawn in the `canvas` of the grid cells to improve the performance.
+ * When `LoadUIView` is set to `false`, cell value of the column is directly drawn in the `canvas` of the grid cells to improve performance.
- * While setting the `LoadUIView` to `true`, a `UIElement` the ([SfLabel](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfLabel.html)) is loaded inside the `GridCells`.
+ * While setting the `LoadUIView` to `true`, a `UIElement` ([SfLabel](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfLabel.html)) is loaded in the `GridCells`.

-The default value of the `LoadUIView` is `false` for Xamarin.Forms.Android and `true` for other platforms in Xamarin.Forms.
+The default value of the `LoadUIView` is `false` for Xamarin.Forms.Android, and `true` for other platforms in Xamarin.Forms.

 {% highlight c# %}